v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/configure-your-spam-filter-policies.md

       - Click the ![Add Icon](media/ITPro-EAC-AddIcon.gif) **New** icon in order to create a new custom spam-filter policy that can be applied to users, groups, and domains in your organization.
 You can also edit existing custom policies by double-clicking them.

 3. For custom policies only, specify a name for this policy.
 Optionally, you can also specify a more detailed description.
-You cannot rename the default policy.<br/>
-    > [!NOTE]
-    > When you create a policy, all configuration settings appear on a single screen.
+You cannot rename the default policy.<br/><br/>NOTE: When you create a policy, all configuration settings appear on a single screen.
 By contrast, when you edit a policy, you must navigate through multiple screens.
 The settings are the same in either case, but the rest of this procedure describes how to access these settings when you edit a policy.

 4. On the **spam and bulk email actions** page, under **Spam** and **High confidence spam**, select the action to take for incoming spam and bulk email.
 By default, **Move messages to Junk Email folder** is selected.
 The other possible values are:

       - **Delete message** Deletes the entire message, including all attachments.

       - **Quarantine message** Sends the message to quarantine instead of to the intended recipients.
 If you select this option, in the **Retain spam for (days)** input box, specify the number of days during which the spam message will be quarantined.
 (It will automatically be deleted after the time elapses.
 The default value is 15 days which is the maximum value.
-The minimum value is 1 day.)<br/>
-    > [!TIP]
-    >  For information about how administrators can manage email messages that reside in the quarantine in the EAC, see [Quarantine](quarantine.md) and [Find and release quarantined messages as an administrator](find-and-release-quarantined-messages-as-an-administrator.md). >  For information about how to configure spam notification messages to be sent to users, see [Configure end-user spam notifications in EOP](configure-end-user-spam-notifications-in-eop.md) or [Configure end-user spam notifications in Exchange Online](configure-end-user-spam-notifications-in-exchange-online.md).
+The minimum value is 1 day.)<br/><br/>TIP: For information about how administrators can manage email messages that reside in the quarantine in the EAC, see [Quarantine](quarantine.md) and [Find and release quarantined messages as an administrator](find-and-release-quarantined-messages-as-an-administrator.md). >  For information about how to configure spam notification messages to be sent to users, see [Configure end-user spam notifications in EOP](configure-end-user-spam-notifications-in-eop.md) or [Configure end-user spam notifications in Exchange Online](configure-end-user-spam-notifications-in-exchange-online.md).

       - **Move message to Junk Email folder** Sends the message to the Junk Email folder of the specified recipients.
-This is the default action for both confidence threshold levels. <br/>
-    > [!IMPORTANT]
-    > For Exchange Online Protection (EOP) customers: In order for this action to work with on-premises mailboxes, you must configure two Exchange Transport rules on your on-premises servers to detect spam headers added by EOP.
-For details, see [Ensure that spam is routed to each user's Junk Email folder](ensure-that-spam-is-routed-to-each-user-s-junk-email-folder.md).
+This is the default action for both confidence threshold levels. <br/><br/>**IMPORTANT: For Exchange Online Protection (EOP) customers: In order for this action to work with on-premises mailboxes, you must configure two Exchange Transport rules on your on-premises servers to detect spam headers added by EOP.
+For details, see [Ensure that spam is routed to each user's Junk Email folder](ensure-that-spam-is-routed-to-each-user-s-junk-email-folder.md).**

       - **Add X-header** Sends the message to the specified recipients, but adds X-header text to the message header in order to identify the message as spam.
 Using this text as an identifier, you can optionally create inbox rules or use a downstream device to act on the message.
 The default X-header text is **This message appears to be spam**.<br/>You can customize the X-header text by using the **Add this X-header text** input box.
 If you customize the X-header text, be aware of the following conditions: